-The only assigned reading for this course is that of assignment 4 (A4) above.
+The only assigned reading for this course is that are the position papers submitted by classmates for each week's class discussion (see A4 above).
 However, students will obtain whatever reading resources they need on their own as part of their research in writing their papers and studying for the oral exams.